IIIF/api/source/api/auth/1.0/implementation.md

 Evidence that a redirect has happened is available.
 If the `@id` of the service returned is not the URI the client asked for (allowing for the presence or absence of `/info.json` on the end), that SHOULD mean that a redirect has happened - but the redirect may not have been for access control reasons.
 The `@id` of an image service asserted in a manifest may be different because the service has moved since the manifest was published, or for other unknown reasons.

 A client could make a decision about what is happening based on a redirect having occurred, an authentication service being present, and perhaps a probe of a token service.
 The client can’t be completely sure that the user is seeing a degraded image.
-Implementations where login and logout buttons are always present and enabled for the current visible image if it has a login service don’t need to worry too much about this, as the user can decide from the image's appearance and the labelling of the service whether they are looking at the best possible image.
+Implementations where login and logout buttons are always present and enabled for the current visible image if it has a login service don’t need to worry too much about this, as the user can decide from the image's appearance and the labeling of the service whether they are looking at the best possible image.

 ## 6. Token Storage Strategies
 {: #token-storage-strategies}

 Clients should keep track of the access tokens they acquire for the user and use them to improve the user experience.
 Careful use of access tokens can avoid unnecessary authentication interactions for the user, and unnecessary HTTP requests for the client.

-An implementation could store a dictionary of acquired access tokens where the key is the `@id` of the token service, and try the most recently used "pre-emptively" for new requests to the same domain.
+An implementation could store a dictionary of acquired access tokens where the key is the `@id` of the token service, and try the most recently used "preemptively" for new requests to the same domain.
 This dictionary could be saved to browser local storage.
 The client should not use an expired token, so it needs to keep track of when the token was acquired for comparison with the token's time-to-live.

 A client should always be prepared to discard a stored token and should never trust its stored token as a true representation of the user's current authentication status on the Resource Domain.
 Any point at which the client receives a status code other than 200 could trigger a re-run of the authentication flow, but it could first trigger a call to the token service for the resource to check the user's state.